caltemose/chadzilla2013/source/index.html.md

 I love process.
 Recently I wrote about [the web design and development process](/articles/2013/09/24/site-inspiration/) in the current era of HTML5 standards, the mobile boom and the internet of things.

 If you want to connect, check my [contact page](/contact) for ways to find me online.

+[My old site still exists here](/site/) if you want to see some photos or read our travel blog from our 2009 off-year in Europe.